Denmark wins out as host of 2018 Datacloud Nordic event

 The country appears to be in good shape to embrace the digital revolution after topping the global list for green energy transition in 2017, marking the second time Denmark was ranked the number country.

-Furthermore, the government has agreed to reduce the national PSO tax on electricity in stages before being completely eliminated by 2021, a move that will undoubtedly allow the country to compete more effectively with other Nordic countries where energy tax rates for data centres have already been reduced.
+Furthermore, the government has agreed to reduce the national PSO tax on electricity in stages before being completely eliminated by 2021, a move that will undoubtedly allow the country to compete more effectively with other Nordic countries where energy tax rates for data centers have already been reduced.

 “Datacloud Nordic being held in Copenhagen this year, is a testament to the massive growth the industry is seeing in Denmark and we welcome the opportunity to work with BroadGroup for the success of the event,” says Danish Data Center Industry director Henrik Hansen.